osctl - command line interface for container management.

 Delete the device from all child groups and containers.

-parent or child groups and containers. -p
+parent or child groups and containers. -p, --parents

 Ensure that all parent groups provide the device with the required